Special Functions for Heat Kernel Expansion

 where

 and

-Then, using the last formulae it is easy to check that
+Then, using the last formulae, it is easy to check that

-The last functions and their sum are depicted on the Figure \ref{Fig1} for $\sigma=1/2$.
-We see that $Q_1(s,1/2)$ increases to $+\infty$, when $s\to+\infty$.
+The last functions and their sum are depicted in Figure \ref{Fig1} for $\sigma=1/2$.
+It shows that $Q_1(s,1/2)$ increases to $+\infty$, when $s\to+\infty$.
 Therefore, we can not integrate it.
 We should investigate the sum $Q_1+Q_2$, because it goes to zero.
-The last sum is depicted on the Figure \ref{Fig2} for different values of the parameter $\sigma$.
-We see that the function has damped oscillations near the abscissa axis.
+The last sum is depicted in Figure \ref{Fig2} for different values of the parameter $\sigma$.
+As seen, the function has damped oscillations near the abscissa axis.
 Actually, the damping, when $s\to+\infty$, can be obtained from formula (\ref{QQ}) explicitly by using the integration by parts.

-The situation $d=1$ is the case, when the Green function has a finite limit for $\sigma=0$, because the asymptotic starts from $\sqrt{\sigma}$.
-But the consideration of the limit $\sigma\to+0$ in equality (\ref{tth}) is not quite correct, since the oscillations become very large (see Figure \ref{Fig2}).
+The situation $d=1$ is the case, when the Green's function has a finite limit for $\sigma=0$, because the asymptotic starts from $\sqrt{\sigma}$.
+But the consideration of the limit $\sigma\to+0$ in equality (\ref{thh}) is not quite correct, since the oscillations become very large (see Figure \ref{Fig2}).
 So, permutation of the limit $\sigma\to+0$ and the integration by $s$ is not correct.

 The situation $d>1$ can be achieved by differentiation with respect the parameter $\sigma$.
 So we obtain for odd values of the parameter $d$ the following formula